 The Orbit Slack Integration will automatically ingest messages in your community Slack.
-We’ll create a profile for every participant and an activity for each message, allowing you to see when they joined, the channels they are more active on, and the specific messages they posted.
+We’ll create a profile for every active participant and an activity for each message, allowing you to see when they joined, the channels they are more active on, and the specific messages they posted.

 The Slack integration can now create members and activities for public and private channels.
 If you’d like it to do so for shared channels, direct messages, or something else, please drop us a line in our Discord server (https://discord.orbit.love) or at [email protected]